The next class begins August 2, 2021. Kindly sign up to the waiting list below to be the first to know when registration opens.

 You can join us live or you can watch or listen to the recording later.

-Q&As are on Thursdays at 1 pm Central Daylight Time (Chicago / Dallas, USA).
+Q&As are on Wednesdays from 1 to 2:30 pm Central Daylight Time (Chicago / Dallas, USA).

 There's also a private space - not Facebook! - where you can connect with the group.
 You can share what you're discovering about yourself, get encouragement and perspective from others along a similar path, ask questions, and share your responses to the course materials.